Seeed-Studio/SenseCraft-AI_Server/README.md

-# SenseCraft-AI-Edge
+# SenseCraft-AI_Server

 Run AI Task on your Edge Device.

 ## Introduction

-An MJPEG server running on your edge device, handling input and output, enabling model switching and parameter configuration.
+The Server running on your edge device, handling input and output, enabling model switching, offering output streaming after inference, and parameter configuration.

 ## Features